 Recently, Barbra Streisand admitted she’d cloned her dog.
 As more details came out in a second article a few days later, as well as all the interest in cloning I saw generated online, I decided out of my own curiosity to peek into the nuts and bolts of pet cloning.
 Knowing nothing about it, I quickly found myself horrified reading about the dark side of the industry.
 It’s one that’s seldom talked about openly and definitely not during magazine or tv interviews, and of course not by Barbra or any of the other people who have decided that a clone of their deceased cat or dog is worth whatever the cost.
 Read more

 While hiring someone to “talk” to your pet might seem crazy to more than a few people, when you find yourself in a situation where you feel like you’ve exhausted all other options, it starts seeming more and more like a good idea.
-That was the case for me last year when one of our barely one-year-old neutered male cats decided to go on an unauthorized journey.
-While I wanted to believe an animal communicator would be the answer to my prayers, I went into it with a healthy bit of skepticism, because this was not something I had any experience with at all.
-I had to hope that this stranger I researched and hired was the real, legitimate deal.
+That was the case for me when one of our barely one-year-old neutered male cats decided to go on an unauthorized journey.
+While I wanted to believe an animal communicator would be the answer to my prayers, I went into it with a healthy bit of skepticism.
+I hoped that this stranger I researched and hired was the real, legitimate deal and could help me get my young cat back.

 Three years ago the end of this month, a smelly, messy, long haired dog with bright blue eyes, poor treat taking manners and food aggression, showed up in the yard.
 In over 14 years of living here, not a single dog had ever come down the long drive to the house and hung around.
 They had all stayed up on the road where there was traffic and where they had been dumped out, waiting for their owner to return.
 Maybe Lacey was different because she had just wandered off or was older.
 Possibly, because the time was nearing when I had to let Justin, my 14-1/2-year-old dog go, Lacey was sent to help take away some of the pain.
 Or maybe it was just fate for her remaining time on earth to be spent in a loving home.